 In 2001 we moved to a different house and I chose to decorate one room in a lovely pale blue and white.
 Prince, of course, fit right into that décor… far better, I instantly realized, than my original pastel-fairytale vision would have done.
 He also looked quite fetching when I wrapped the brass pole with soft red-and-green garland during the holiday season and placed poinsettia pots or wrapped gifts beneath him.
 When I moved to the Money Pit I duplicated the blue/white color scheme and so Prince is one of the focal points of that room today.
 A far cry from his former life on the fairground circuit a hundred years ago!

-Anderson horses, however, are typically either more ornate or noticeably plainer than Prince.
+Some Anderson horses I found online were either more ornate or noticeably plainer than Prince.
 Both of these have been professionally restored.

-The horses at the restored Savage carousel at Great Adventure in New Jersey, on the other hand, have very little in common with Prince.
+The horses at the restored Savage carousel at Great Adventure in New Jersey have very little in common with Prince.

-Speaking of carousel horse restorations, some studios produce fiberglas reproductions of antique pieces via mold castings; some of these can approach or match the cost of a restored (but simpler) original animal.
+Speaking of carousel horse restorations, some studios produce fiberglass reproductions of antique pieces via mold castings; some of these can approach or match the cost of a restored (but simpler) original animal.

-Compare this fiberglas reproduction of a 1917 Muller armored stander for $4495 with….
+Compare this fiberglass reproduction of a 1917 Muller armored stander for $4495 with….

 ..this professionally restored circa 1900 Dentzel mare for $4950.
 Given the choice, within the same $4000-$5000 price range I’d much rather have the real thing than a synthetic modern replica.